Kayque-Goncalves/UpLexis/README.md

   npm run dev or yarn dev

   // Server will run on port 5000
-  // Client will run in port 3000
+  // Client will run on port 3000
 ```